Post-Doctoral Fellows

 Colten Harper (He/Him)

 Colten’s research interests lie broadly in the intersections of queer theory and social psychology.
 He is interested in how identity-based adversity influences how LGBTQ-identifying folks form, value, and navigate their social relationships.
-Specifically, he is curious about the concept of “chosen family” and seeks to examine how experiences of stigma or familial estrangement direct who queer people seek support from.
 He received his B.A. in Psychology and Gender & Sexuality Studies along with a minor in History from Vanderbilt University.
 Outside of research, Colten enjoys playing volleyball, practicing his Spanish, and listening to 90s/early 2000s RnB.
+Starting Fall 2026, Colten will be joining the Clinical Psychology PhD Program at Denver University.

 Undergraduate Research Assistants